Introduction

 What is VBS and Why Does It Interfere with Virtual Machines?

-VBS (Virtualization-Based Security) is a Windows 11 security feature that creates an isolated security environment using the Hyper-V virtualization layer.
+VBS (Virtualization-Based Security) is a Windows 11 security feature that creates an isolated security environment using the Hyper-V virtualization layer (Microsoft, 2025c, “Virtualization-based security (VBS)”).
 While this sounds beneficial, there’s a problem:

-VBS monopolizes CPU hardware virtualization features (AMD-V or Intel VT-x)
+- VBS uses the Hyper-V virtualization layer, which changes how hardware virtualization features (AMD-V or Intel VT-x) are exposed

-Third-party virtualization software like VMware needs direct access to these hardware features
+- Third-party virtualization software like VMware typically needs direct access to these hardware features

-The 24H2 Change: Windows Hello Now Requires VBS
+The 24H2 Change: Windows Hello and VBS (Observed Behavior)

 Complete Disabling Steps (For 24H2)